junxit/us-congress-bills-116/metadata.md

 - 2020-11-18 — Placed on the Private Calendar, Calendar No. 3.
 - 2020-11-18 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-596.
 - 2020-11-18 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-596.
+- 2020-12-08 — Amendment (A001) offered by Ms. Bass. (consideration: CR H7001-7002; text: CR H7001-7002)
+- 2020-12-08 — Amendment agreed to by House: On agreeing to the Bass amendment (A001) Agreed to without objection.
+- 2020-12-08 — Considered by unanimous consent. (consideration: CR H7001-7002; text: CR H7001-7002)
+- 2020-12-08 — House amendment agreed to: On agreeing to the Bass amendment (A001) Agreed to without objection.
+- 2020-12-08 — House amendment offered
+- 2020-12-08 — House amendment offered/reported by: Amendment (A001) offered by Ms. Bass.
+- 2020-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-08 — Ms. Bass asked unanimous consent to take from the Speaker's table and consider.
+- 2020-12-08 — On agreeing to the Bass amendment (A001) Agreed to without objection.
+- 2020-12-08 — On passage Passed without objection. (text of amendment in the nature of a substitute: CR H7001-7002)
+- 2020-12-08 — Passed/agreed to in House: On passage Passed without objection.